andresaputra18/Boson-star-f-R-T-gravity/README.md

 If you use this solver in academic work, please cite the associated paper describing the model and equations.

 > NOTE: The manuscript is currently under review.
 An arXiv link and the final publisher DOI/link will be added here once available.

+## Paper data (CSV)

+All datasets used to generate the plots in the associated paper are included in this repository under `data/`.
+Each CSV is named by figure/panel (e.g., `fig01.csv`).